ARE YOU INTERESTED FOR AN EXCHANGE TO UNIVERSITY OF SARAJEVO?

 Whether you are applying through program that is funded from European Union or some other international institution, or coming on your own expenses, you must be officially nominated by your home institution.
 Nomination is an activity done through email communication from your home coordinator who confirms that the student was selected by his/her home institution to carry out a study period at UNSA.
 You home university needs to send us candidate’s data (name, surname, study field, study cycle, email, and preferably learning agreement) by given deadlines.
 Your documents will be forwarded to the faculty coordinators for evaluation.
 Applications received prior the correspondent nomination will not be considered!

 Applying through mobility programs such as Erasmus+, students can apply for the period of 1-2 semesters.
 Duration is usually determined in the mobility program public call.

 More information are given in the section: Academic calendar.

 PROOF OF LANGUAGE PROFICIENCY

 It’s a form provided by the sending institution, which must be filled in by computer and properly signed and stamped by the home institution.
-All information about offered study programmes, courses and language of tuition are available at http://www.erasmus.unsa.ba/academic_offer/.
+All information about offered study programmes, courses and language of tuition at University of Sarajevo is available at http://www.erasmus.unsa.ba/academic_offer/.

-Information about degrees and subjects must be given by the corresponding faculty coordinator at UNSA.
+Information about degrees and subjects must be given by the corresponding Coordinator at UNSA.
 All members/departments have a Departmental Coordinator which is the contact person for exchange students on all academic matters.
 They are assisted by the Central International Relations Office at UNSA headquarters and by extensions of this office in each member (see Contacts).
-The coordinator is the only person that can inform if the subjects are available or not to incoming students.
+The coordinator is the only person that can inform if the subjects are available or not to Erasmus students.